Notes on Gravitational Physics: Metric and Covariant Derivative

+{\sl Second calculation: geodesic deviation}.
 In flat space free particles separate with constant speed.
 Because you can't tell the difference between flat space and a spacetime with a uniform gravitational field (constant gravitational acceleration $\bm g$ in a Newtonian context), the relative acceleration of free particles depends not on $\bm g$ but on the derivative of $\bm g$ -- on the tidal force.
 In GR that means the relative acceleration of nearby geodesics is a measure of the curvature, proportional to the Riemann tensor.
+Formally, let $T^\alpha$ be the unit tangent to a first geodesic.
+In flat space, let $S^\alpha(t)$ be a family of connecting vectors perpendicular to this first geodesic at proper time $t$, and meeting a second geodesic.
+The length of the connecting vector is its magnitude, $s=|S|$, and its acceleration vanishes \be \ddot S^\alpha := \frac{d^2}{dt^2}S^\alpha = T^\gamma\nabla_\gamma (T^\beta\nabla_\beta S^\alpha) = 0. \ee